gospodima/mdrefcheck/README.md

 ### PyPI

-`mdrefcheck` can be installed with

 ```bash
 pip install mdrefcheck
 ```

-It also can be used as a tool in an isolated environment, e.g., with `uvx`:
+or run it directly in an isolated environment, e.g., with `uvx`:

 ```bash
 uvx mdrefcheck .
 ```

-### Pre-commit integration
+## Pre-commit integration

-You can use `mdrefcheck` as a pre-commit hook.

 Add this to your `.pre-commit-config.yaml`: